 Chaplain – Rev. Tim Kennedy, M.Div

 Tim (he/him) was born in Roswell, New Mexico and raised in the beautiful desert southwestern region of the United States.
 He received a B.A. in Religion and a B.A. in Communication Studies from McMurry University in 1999 and an M. Div. from Princeton Theological Seminary in 2003.
 Prior to moving to Canada, Tim was ordained by the New Mexico Annual Conference of the United Methodist Church and served as University Chaplain and Director of Religious Life at McMurry University in Abilene, Texas.
 Tim currently serves in Hamilton, Ontario as minister to a new interdenominational faith community created from the joining together in shared ministry of Pioneer Memorial United Church and St. Columba Presbyterian Church.
 One of Tim’s passions is working with people and he believes deeply in the intersection of spirituality and higher education.
 He is delighted by the opportunity to return to the stimulating environment of the university setting and looks forward to working with the existing chaplaincy team to continue the good work that is currently taking place.
 In his spare time, Tim enjoys traveling, hiking, running, reading, eating good food, and meeting new people.

 Associate Chaplain Scarborough Campus – Leonard Clarke Jr (Jae), M.Th.

-Jae is the associate chaplain at Scarborough Campus.
-He completed his Masters of Theological Studies at Emmanuel College in May 2017 and is now pursuing a M.A. at Emmanuel College.
+Jae (he/him) is the associate chaplain at Scarborough Campus.
+He completed his Masters of Theological Studies as well as his M.A. at Emmanuel College.
 He hopes to pursue a PhD with a focus on Black Theology of Liberation.
 Jae enjoys talking to people and helping them navigate through theological concerns, as well as sociological and psychological issues.
 He is looking forward to making a difference at USTC.